nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Design Considerations:

 **Aspect: Handling multiple criteria**<br>
-Criteria are segregated by data field, and each criteria is independently evaluated.
+Criteria are segregated by data field, and each criterion is independently evaluated.

 * **Alternative 1 (current choice):**  For a person to be included, they must _satisfy all criteria_.
   * Pros: Allow the find command to filter very specific criteria that must all be fulfilled, enabling more accurate results.
   * Cons: May return fewer results, especially when using multiple criteria.

-* **Alternative 2:** For a person to be included, they only need to _satisfy one criteria_.
+* **Alternative 2:** For a person to be included, they only need to _satisfy one criterion_.
   * Pros: Returns wider range of results, potentially finding more relevant person records.
   * Cons: Less specific when finding for exact match.